-Duties and obligations of citizens includes loyalty to the state, payment of taxes and rates, obeying the law, engagement in military service, voting in an election, reporting criminals, having respect for the national anthem, respect for the heads of state, chief executives, elders, judges and caring for public property.
+Duties and obligations of a citizen includes loyalty to the state, payment of taxes and rates, obeying the law, engagement in military service, voting in an election, reporting criminals, having respect for the national anthem, respect for the heads of state, chief executives, elders, judges and caring for public property.

 Section 24 of the 1999 constitution of Nigeria provides that it shall be duty of every citizen to abide by the constitution, respect its ideals and its institutions, the national flag, the national anthem, the national pledge and legitimate authorities.
 The citizens shall help to enhance the power, prestige and good name of Nigeria, defend Nigeria and render such national service as may be required.